 How do state and local corporate income taxes work?

 Forty-four states and the District of Columbia levy corporate income taxes.
-Ohio and Texas tax corporate gross receipts rather than income.
-Nevada, South Dakota, Washington, and Wyoming had no corporate income tax or gross receipts tax in 2015.
+Ohio, Nevada, Texas, and Washington tax corporate gross receipts.
+South Dakota and Wyoming had no corporate income tax or gross receipts tax in 2020.

-State and local governments raise a relatively small share of revenue from corporate income taxes (table 1).
-States collected just $45 billion—4 percent of state own-source general revenue—from corporate income taxes in 2013 (own-source revenue excludes intergovernmental transfers).
-Local governments, including DC, collected only $8 billion—less than 1 percent of local government own-source general revenue.
-Only seven states allowed localities to levy a corporate income tax.
-New York City was responsible for 84 percent of corporate income tax revenue collected by local governments; DC accounted for another 6 percent.
+State and local governments raise a small share of revenue from corporate income taxes (table 1).
+States collected $45 billion from corporate income taxes in 2017, or 3 percent of their own-source general revenue.
+(Own-source revenue excludes intergovernmental transfers.)
+Local governments collected $8 billion from corporate income taxes in 2017, or 1 percent of own-source revenue.
+The Census Bureau includes the District of Columbia’s $554 million of revenue in the local total.
+The local total is low partly because only seven states allowed localities to levy a corporate income tax.
+Among them, New York (and mostly New York City) was responsible for 81 percent of all corporate income tax revenue collected by local governments in 2017.

-New Hampshire collected 13 percent of state own-source general revenue from corporate income taxes in 2013, the highest share of revenue of any state.
-Corporate income taxes were 5 percent or more of state revenue in eight other states; Alaska, Delaware, Illinois, Massachusetts, Minnesota, New Jersey, New York, and Tennessee—also in DC.
-Among the 44 states with corporate income taxes 3 (Hawaii, Louisiana, and South Dakota) collected less than 2 percent of revenue from the tax.
+At the state level, New Hampshire collected 13 percent of state own-source general revenue from corporate income taxes in 2017, the highest share of any state.
+New Hampshire does not have a broad-based individual income tax or general sales tax.
+Corporate income taxes were also more than 5 percent of state own-source revenue in California, Illinois, Massachusetts, New Jersey, and Tennessee.
+Among the 44 states with a corporate income tax, the lowest percentage was in, New Mexico, North Dakota, Oklahoma, and South Dakota, which each collected only 1 percent of revenue from the tax in 2017.

 Most states use the federal definition of corporate income as a starting point.
 However, states deviate from federal rules in some instances.
 For example, when the federal government enacted “bonus depreciation” in 2008, which allowed businesses to deduct a larger portion of capital investment in the year the investment is first made, many states did not enact conforming rules.

-While states benefit from federal tax administration and enforcement by following the federal definition of corporate income, they must take additional steps in the case of multistate corporations to determine what portion of that income is taxable in their states.
+While states benefit from federal tax administration and enforcement by following the federal definition of corporate income, they must take additional steps to determine what portion of multistate corporation income is taxable in their states.

-Until recently, most states used a three-factor formula based on the Uniform Division of Income for Tax Purposes Act to determine the portion of corporate income taxable in the state.
+Until 20 years ago, most states used a three-factor formula based on the Uniform Division of Income for Tax Purposes Act to determine the portion of corporate income taxable in the state.
 That formula gave equal weight to the shares of a corporation’s payroll, property, and sales in the state.
-In the last 20 years, however, states have moved toward formulas that either weight more heavily or rely exclusively on sales within the state to apportion income.
+Now, however, most states use formulas that either weight more heavily or rely exclusively on sales within the state to apportion income.
+In 2020, only five states used the traditional three-factor formula, while 26 states and the District of Columbia relied exclusively on sales in their formula.
 By using the portion of a corporation’s sales rather than employment or property to determine tax liability, states hope to encourage companies to relocate or to expand their operations within these states.

-In 2015, top corporate income tax rates ranged from 4.53 percent (in North Dakota) to 12.0 percent (in Iowa) (figure 1).
-Five states (Alaska, Iowa, Minnesota, New Jersey, and Pennsylvania) and DC had top corporate income tax rates at or above 9.0 percent.
-Seven others (Colorado, Florida, Mississippi, North Carolina, North Dakota, South Carolina, and Utah) had top rates below 6.0 percent.
+In 2020, top corporate income tax rates ranged from 2.5 percent in North Carolina to 12 percent in Iowa (figure 1).
+Six states (Alaska, Illinois, Iowa, Minnesota, New Jersey, and Pennsylvania) had top corporate income tax rates at or above 9.0 percent.
+Fourteen states had top rates below 6.0 percent.